 Jennifer is a licensed clinician who is passionate about empowering individuals to overcome difficult life stressors.
 She has worked in the mental health field for over 10 years.
 She has extensive knowledge working with individuals with developmental and intellectual disabilities, children and adolescents.
 Jennifer has a background in Cognitive Behavioral Therapy (CBT) and mindfulness, as well as Applied Behavioral Analysis (ABA) and Social Skills training.
 She has also assisted with outreach and advocacy in the community.
 For the past 5 years, she has been working at St. Clare’s Hospital in Boonton Township in the Children’s Crisis Intervention Unit (CCIS), providing various styles of therapy to children and adolescents.

-Kelsey Cox, LAC
+Kelsey Cox, MA, LAC, NCC

 Ashley Allen, MA, LPC